Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Abstract

 \section{Abstract}

-We develop a general framework for statistical inference with the Wasserstein distance.
-Recently, the Wasserstein distance has attracted much attention and been applied to various machine learning tasks due to its celebrated properties.
-Despite the importance, hypothesis tests and confidence analysis with the Wasserstein distance have not been available in a general setting, since a limit distribution of empirical distribution with Wasserstein distance has been unavailable without strong restrictions.
-In this study, we develop a novel \textit{non-asymptotic Gaussian approximation} for the empirical Wasserstein distance, which can avoid the problem of unavailable limit distribution.
-By the approximation method, we develop a hypothesis test and confidence analysis for the empirical Wasserstein distance.
-We also provide a theoretical guarantee and an efficient algorithm for the proposed approximation.
+We develop a general framework for statistical inference with the {$1$-Wasserstein distance}.
+Recently, the Wasserstein distance has attracted considerable attention and has been widely applied to various machine learning tasks because of its excellent properties.
+However, hypothesis tests and a confidence analysis for the Wasserstein distance have not been established in a general multivariate setting.
+This is because the limit distribution of the empirical distribution with the Wasserstein distance is unavailable without strong restriction.
+To address this problem, in this study, we develop a novel \textit{non-asymptotic Gaussian approximation} for the empirical {$1$-Wasserstein distance}.
+Using the approximation method, we develop a hypothesis test and confidence analysis for the empirical {$1$-Wasserstein distance}.
+Additionally, we provide a theoretical guarantee and an efficient algorithm for the proposed approximation.
 Our experiments validate its performance numerically.